updated on 18 October 2022

 There will be a long transition period running until 2032, in which candidates who are already on one of the former courses can qualify as solicitors in the ‘old’ way (ie, LPC/GDL and a training contract).

 However, although the LPC will remain a valid alternative to the SQE, universities may stop providing the LPC for new students before the official transition period ends in 2032.
-The training committee of the City of London Law Society, which represents City firms, has said that firms will not want to run two separate qualification systems alongside each other and are therefore likely to insist that all future hires take the SQE from 2022.

 That said, some firms will be taking on a hybrid cohort, consisting of LPC and SQE applicants.
 It’s important that you check what your shortlisted firms are doing in this regard!